 So, how do bed bugs spread?
-Bed bugs (the 1/4 inch long and wingless bugs) are not only a problem at home but also in other accommodations.
+Bed bugs (the 1/4 inch long and wingless bugs) are a problem at home and in other accommodations.
 But how do bed bugs spread?

-Summary: Bed bugs spread through crawling to new surfaces, hitchhiking people’s clothes, and suitcases when the human beings removing and by following uncleaned drainages.
+Summary: Bed bugs spread through crawling to new surfaces, hitchhiking people’s clothes and suitcases when human beings remove and following uncleaned drainages.

 Bed bugs crawl on the bed and bite your body, and the bite’s effect could last for 1-2 weeks.
 They are usually reddish-brown and are often mistaken for tiny mites or mites.